WTKS (AM): Great American Country

-In 1979, the Knights sold WTOC radio and television to the American Family Group from Columbus, Ohio.
+In 1979, the Knights sold WTOC radio and television to the American Family Life Assurance Company from Columbus, Georgia.
 American Family spun the radio stations off to Bluegrass Broadcasting of Lexington, Kentucky.
-Bluegrass built a large studio-office complex adjacent to the AM transmitter site on Alfred Street, and renamed the AM WWSA ("Working With SAvannah") and the FM became WCHY-FM.
+Bluegrass built a large studio-office complex adjacent to the AM transmitter site on Alfred Street, and renamed the AM WWSA (Working With Savannah) and the FM became WCHY-FM.
 In 1987, the AM switched to the WCHY call letters.
 It flipped to classic country music, using the "Great American Country" syndicated service, while the FM continued with contemporary country.

-WCHY (AM) and WCHY-FM were sold by Roth Broadcasting in 1995 to WP Radio.
+WCHY (AM) and WCHY-FM were sold by Roth Broadcasting in 1995, to WP Radio.
 When WP Radio decided to leave broadcasting, it sold the stations to Patterson Broadcasting.
-In the late 1990s, WCHY switched to a children's radio format, becoming the Radio Disney affiliate in Savannah.
+In May 1998, WCHY switched to a children's/contemporary hit radio format, becoming the Radio Disney affiliate in Savannah.

-Talk Radio Format
+Talk radio format

 In 2000, the station was acquired by Clear Channel Communications, a forerunner to current owner iHeartMedia.
 Clear Channel flipped the station's format to talk radio.
 The Federal Communications Commission assigned the station the WTKS call letters on January 25, 2002.

 On March 28, 2011, Clear Channel purchased an FM translator for WTKS, allowing the station to be heard on 97.7 FM as well as 1290 AM.